Top Financial Goals to Achieve In a Lifetime

 As you plan your financial bucket list, consider including these lofty financial aspirations.

 - Live Within Your Means: Living within your means simply means that you don't spend more than what you earn each month.
-This may seem like a relatively small target to include on your financial goals list but it can have huge implications for your finances.
+This may seem like a relatively small target to include on the list of your financial goals but it can have huge implications for your finances.

 When you live within your means, following a budget each month, you don't overspend.
 When you don't overspend, you don't incur a load of debt.
 When you're not bogged down with debt payments each month, you have money that you can use to pursue your other life and financial goals.

 - Aim for Excellent Credit: Your credit score is more than a three-digit number; it's an important measure of your financial health.
 A perfect 850 credit score may seem elusive but getting your score above the 800-mark can still yield valuable benefits.

 The higher your credit score, the easier it is to get approved for loans.
 More importantly, a higher credit score translates to lower interest rates when you borrow.
 That can result in lower monthly payments for loans and allow you to pay less in interest over the life of the loan.

 - To reach perfect or near-perfect credit status, follow these rules: